French Geodesic Mission to the Equator

-The French Geodesic Mission to the Equator (Expédition géodésique française en Équateur), also called the French Geodesic Mission to Peru and the Spanish-French Geodesic Mission, was an 18th-century expedition to what is now Ecuador carried out for the purpose of performing an arc measurement, measuring the length of a degree of latitude near the Equator, by which the Earth's radius can be inferred.
+The Spanish-French Geodesic Mission (Expédition géodésique française en Équateur), also called the French Geodesic Mission to Peru, was an 18th-century expedition to what is now Ecuador carried out for the purpose of performing an arc measurement, measuring the length of a degree of latitude near the Equator, by which the Earth's radius can be inferred.
 The mission was one of the first geodesic (or geodetic) missions carried out under modern scientific principles, and the first major international scientific expedition.

 Map of the meridian by Jorge Juan and Antonio de Ulloa, showing triangulation across mountains in the Andes near the equator.

 Background

 In the 18th century, there was significant debate in the scientific community, specifically in the French Academy of Sciences (Académie des sciences), as to whether the circumference of the Earth was greater around the Equator or around the poles.
 French astronomer Jacques Cassini held to the view that the polar circumference was greater.
-Louis XV of France and the academy sent two expeditions to determine the answer: a northern expedition was sent to Meänmaa in Lapland, close to the Arctic Circle, with the Swedish physicist Anders Celsius and under the guidance of the French mathematician Pierre Louis Maupertuis.
+King Louis XV and the academy sent two expeditions to determine the answer: a northern expedition was sent to the Torne Valley in Lapland, close to the Arctic Circle, with the Swedish physicist Anders Celsius and under the guidance of the French mathematician Pierre Louis Maupertuis.
 The other mission was sent to Ecuador, at the Equator.
 Previous accurate measurements had been taken in Paris by Cassini and others.